dullroar/miki/README.rst

     * *Firefox*: `Navigate Up WE
       <https://addons.mozilla.org/en-US/firefox/addon/navigate-up-we/>`__
       Similar to *Uppity*, has a recent update in December 2016.
-    * *Firefox*: Put this [bookmarklet](https://gist.github.com/dullroar/0bd1e0aaaece075242c6d40cf55e7fe6) in your bookmarks bar.
-Works in a similar manner to Uppity, removing hashes, then query strings, then one level of the path at a time, but doesn't require you to trust a browser extension.
+    * *Firefox*: `Use the bookmarklet in this gist <https://gist.github.com/dullroar/0bd1e0aaaece075242c6d40cf55e7fe6)>`__ Works in a similar manner to Uppity, removing hashes, then query strings, then one level of the path at a time, but doesn't require you to trust a browser extension.
     * *Chrome*: `Up
       <https://chrome.google.com/webstore/detail/up/iohgglcbddjknnemakghbjadinmopafl>`__